VIRTUAL-K4MI-CLUB/Master/README.md

 +linktoeasteregg ?private world? ?secret artwork? ?unpublished beat? all of the above?

-link to get back into page: [OwO](https://virtual-k4mi-club.github.io/Master/)
+link to get back into page: [OwO](https://virtual-k4mi-club.github.io/Master/) º º º

-_am I alive in this timeline?. hmmm....  no matter._
+_am I alive in this timeline?.  hmmm....  no matter._ º
 -----------------------------------------------------------------------------------------------------------------------------------------------------
 xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxdevxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ### VK Notez: